NJIT-CS490-SP21/project1-oo89/README.md

 4. Another problem with Heroku as I didn’t save the Config Vars in there so the application didn’t work.
 The solution is explained in #18

 5. Also I would love to clarify that some times git-hub do weird thing as one time even having the gitignore file with the file name it was uploaded the env file.
-6. This is why is very important to pay extra attention to that.
+This is why is very important to pay extra attention to that.

+6. I had problem with the CSS part because I dind’t know that much but watching videos and reading I figure out how to solve them.

+7. On the method that save the song lyrics in order to be used then I had some problem with the JSON response.
+I solved this issue by paying more attention to the actual response to acces the elements I wanted.

 --------------------------------------------------------------------------------------------------------------------------------------------
 ## More Info for each py files